zjppdozen/Yuexuan_page2/content/_index.md

           location: University of Wisconsin-Madison
           date_start: '2021-01-01'
           date_end: '2021-06-30'
-          description: This work uses WRAP data to explore the potential of pathway-specific PRS in predicting cognition and AD-related biomarkers during the preclinical stage of Alzheimer's after considering uncertainties in the gene-pathway assignment.
-Findings from this study have been replicated in W-ADRC.
+          description: The objective of this study is to leverage WRAP data to investigate the potential of pathway-specific polygenic risk scores (PRS) in predicting cognition and Alzheimer's disease (AD)-related biomarkers during the preclinical stage of the disease, while accounting for uncertainties in gene-pathway assignment.
+Notably, the findings obtained from this research have been successfully replicated in the W-ADRC, thereby reinforcing the validity and reproducibility of the study outcomes.
         - title: Early Life Exposures, Gene-Environment Interactions, and Cognition in Old Age
           company: With Jason Fletcher
           company_url: ''